Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Thus, the OSPF protocol must itself implement functionality such as reliable message transfer and link-state broadcast.

 OSPF offers the following features:

+- **Security**:
-- **Security**: all OSPF messages are authenticated, preventing malicious intrusion.
+  All OSPF messages are authenticated, preventing malicious intrusion.

-- **Multiple same-cost paths**: OSPF allows multiple same-cost paths to be chosen.
+- **Multiple same-cost paths**:
+  OSPF allows multiple same-cost paths to be chosen.

-- **Integrated support for unicast and multicast routing**: Multicast OSPF (MOSPF) provides simple extensions to OSPF to provide for multicast routing.
-MOSPF uses the existing OSPF link database and adds a new type of link-state advertisement to the existing OSPF link-state broadcast mechanism.
+- **Integrated support for unicast and multicast routing**:
+  Multicast OSPF (MOSPF) provides simple extensions to OSPF to provide for multicast routing.

-- **Support for hierarchy within a single AS**: An OSPF autonomous system can be configured hierarchically into areas.
+- **Support for hierarchy within a single AS**:
+  An OSPF autonomous system can be configured hierarchically into areas.
   Each area runs its own OSPF link-state routing algorithm, with each router in an area broadcasting its link state to all other routers in that area.
   Within each area, one or more area border routers are responsible for routing packets outside the area.
-Lastly, exactly one OSPF area in the AS is configured to be the backbone area.
+  Exactly one OSPF area in the AS is configured to be the backbone area.
   The primary role of the backbone area is to route traffic between the other areas in the AS.
   The backbone always contains all area border routers in the AS and may contain non-border routers as well.
   Inter-area routing within the AS requires that the packet be first routed to an area border router (intra-area routing), then routed through the backbone to the area border router that is in the destination area, and then routed to the final destination.

 ### Inter-AS Routing